vfmd/vfmd-spec/doc/specification.md

             ancestor elements is not one of the following HTML elements:
             `pre`, `script`, `style`

-     2. The _line_ is a _blank line_, or is immediately succeeded by a
-        succeeding line that satisfies at least one of the following
+     2. The [line] is a [blank line], or is immediately succeeded by a succeeding line that satisfies at least one of the following
         conditions:

-         1. The leftmost _non-space_ character in the succeeding line is a `>` character
+         1. The leftmost [non-space] character in the succeeding line is a `>` character

             (or)

-         2. The succeeding line contains three or more `*` characters, and is composed entirely of instances of the `*` character and optional _space_ characters (or similarly with `-` or `_` characters)
+         2. The succeeding line contains three or more `*` characters, and is composed entirely of instances of the `*` character and optional [space] characters (or similarly with `-` or `[` characters)

-Using the above rules, the _input line sequence_ is broken down into a series of _block-element line sequences_, and the block-element type of each _block-element line sequence_ is identified.
+Using the above rules, the [input line sequence] is broken down into a series of [block-element line sequences], and the block-element type of each [block-element line sequence] is identified.

-## Interpreting block-elements
+<h2 id="interpreting-block-elements">Interpreting block-elements</h2>

+[Interpreting block-elements]: #interpreting-block-elements

-This section assumes that the _input line sequence_ has been broken down into a series of _block-element line sequences_, and that the block-element type of each _block-element line sequence_ has been identified.
-For a given block-element type, the procedure to interpret a _block-element line sequence_ is discussed in this section.
+This section assumes that the [input line sequence] has been broken down into a series of [block-element line sequences], and that the block-element type of each [block-element line sequence] has been identified.
+For a given block-element type, the procedure to interpret a [block-element line sequence] is discussed in this section.

-### atx-style header
+<h3 id="atx-style-header">atx-style header</h3>

+[atx-style header]: #atx-style-header
+[**atx-style header**]: #atx-style-header

-The  _block-element line sequence_ for an atx-style header shall have a single line that starts with a `#` character.
+The  [block-element line sequence] for an atx-style header shall have a single line that starts with a `#` character.

-The single _line_ in the _block-element line sequence_ shall match one of the following regular expression patterns:
+The single [line] in the [block-element line sequence] shall match one of the following regular expression patterns:

  1. With header text: `/^(#+)(.*[^#])#*$/`